rafocus/milestone-project-4/README.md

 ### User stories:

-- A user can view the tickets list on the home page, can view the details of every ticket, the comments, can make payment without being authenticated.
+- A user can view the tickets list on the home page, can view the details of every ticket, the comments, can make payment.
 - A user can create an account.
 - An authenticated user can create a ticket of a Bug or feature type, comment, vote, pay for features.
 - When a feature ticket is created, a superuser will add a target budget for the funding.
 - Users can pay a minimum amount and above for a feature, when the target is reached, the feature can start being implemented.
-- A ticket status to indicate: in progress, completed, pending.
+- A ticket status to indicate: in progress, completed, pending, awiting quote.
+- Display balance between the target funding and funds collected so far for each feature.

 ## Features